vpavlenko/vpavlenko/README.md

 I'm an independent researcher and I do research in open source for non-commercial purposes.
 I'm open to PhD.

-I'm open to mentoring computer science students who seek to do projects on the structure of music.
+I also mentor computer science students who seek to do projects on the structure of music.